 - Regularly audit the residential facility to check if it is dementia friendly.
 Make action plans to fix problem areas.

 - Look for ways to ensure the residential facility has a homelike character with soft, comfortable furniture, family photographs, pictures on walls, and a small dining room area set up next to the kitchen.
+Consider opportunities for allowing appropriate freedom of movement and access to a garden.

 - Measure lighting levels to ensure they meet or exceed the recommended minimum.